material-motion/material-motion/specifications/runtime/executor.md

 An Executor can delegate its work to a platform-native API, like Web Animations or CoreAnimation.

-**Delegated execution API**: Executor can invoke callbacks when remote execution starts and ends.
+**Delegated execution API**: Executor can invoke callbacks when delegated execution starts and ends.

 > If an Executor does not use delegated execution, it does not have to implement this API.